 Running a successful business is largely dependent upon how you develop relationships with customers, how you maintain and grow those relationships, and how you seek out new connections.
 Whether you are selling a product or a service, your customers include both consumers and other businesses you seek to partner with.
 Because of this, it is necessary to conduct both Business-to-Business Research and Consumer Research.

 Consumer research and Business-to-Business research need to be approached in different ways because of the characteristics of each group.

 Consumer research involves using sampling to connect to a large number of potential buyers who represent the total population or a specified segment of the population.
 Research techniques focus on quantitative methods as a way to identify consumers’ perceptions and motivations.

 The best consumer surveys connect with your customers — showing them that you care about what is important to them – while collecting valuable data.
 They use a variety of languages and are conducted online, over the phone, and by mail so you can reach each consumer in the way that is best for them.
-Once these surveys are completed, you should receive customized reports and analysis, plus action plans developed to improve your bottom line.
+Once these surveys are completed, customized reports are generated and analysis is conducted, plus action plans developed to improve your bottom line.